pedroborgesdev/hcall-api/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-## Support & Contribution

-For support:
-- Open an issue in our [GitHub repository](https://github.com/pedroborgesdev/hcall-api/issues)
-- Contact the maintainers at support@example.com

-Contributions are welcome!
-Please review our [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## Acknowledgments

 - [Gin Web Framework](https://gin-gonic.com/) for high-performance API routing